-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Is knowledgeable about and adheres to school and district policies and procedures.
-Is knowledgeable about and adheres to school and district rules and self-monitors adherence to district policies and procedures.
-Provides evidence of helping others by sharing how they self-monitor adherence to district policies and procedures.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called Uses strategy Is knowledgeable Is knowledgeable Provides evidence for but not incorrectly or with about and adheres to about and adheres of helping others exhibited. parts missing. school and district to school and by sharing how policies and district rules and they self-monitor procedures. self-monitors adherence to adherence to district district policies policies and and procedures. procedures.